-Transparency film is viewed as difficult to shoot as a consequence of the limited dynamic range.
-The best time to test it out is during the golden hour.
+Transparency film is considered to be challenging to shoot on account of the constrained dynamic range.
+The perfect time to try it would be during the golden hour.

-The Nikon FM3A takes 35mm film that comes in canisters.
-In addition, it’s the most often used type of film and sometimes called 135 film.
+35mm film that comes in canisters is used by the Nikon FM3a.
+In addition, it is the most commonly used film format and occasionally referred to as 135 film.

-The only other film format you are likely going to see is 120 or 220 film that is used by medium format cameras.
+The only other type of film you are likely to encounter is 120 or 220 film that is used with medium format cameras}.

 DX Coded Film

-Nearly all available 35mm film for sale at this point has DX encoding.
-This enables electronically controlled cameras to automatically detect and set the ISO of the film put in the camera.
+Nearly all commercially available 35mm film sold currently has DX encoding.
+This makes it possible for cameras to auto detect and set the ISO of the canister loaded.

-DX-coding is not going to matter for the Nikon FM3A because ISO needs to be dialed in manually.
+DX-coding won’t change anything for the Nikon FM3a because ISO is required to be dialed in manually with the ASA knob.

-There are a variety of possible choices for where to have 35mm film processed.
-For a more thorough explanation of the choices have a look at my guide on Where to Develop Film.
+You will find just a few possibilities for where to get film developed.
+For a more in depth explanation of the possibilities check my article on Where to Develop Film.

-WARNING: Film is no longer processed locally at big box stores and pharmacies.
-They ship film off-site to be processed by a separate company.
-Because of this, you will not be given your processed negatives back.
+WARNING: Film doesn’t get processed on site at pharmacies and big box stores.
+They send the film away to be developed by a 3rd party.
+This means that, you won’t be given your developed negatives back.

 - Develop Film at Home